Home » Computer Guides » Virtual Computer Guides » How To Install Windows XP As A Virtual Machine.

 Summary.

-If you really do need to run a copy of Windows XP then using it as a virtual machine is probably the way to go.
 You could try setting it up on real hardware, a real computer, but you’ll find it increasingly difficult to do as older PCs disappear.
 And that’s not to mention the cost of buying the computers in first place.

 Setting up a VM in this way is free.
 VMware Player is free to use at home, you should already have the serial number for XP, so all you need to invest is a little time and effort.